michaelficarra/FunctionalJS/README.md

 	len({test:"abc",length:"def"})    // "def"

 ### Function.invoke (method, \*defaultArg) ⇒ function(obj)
-Returns a function that calls the method referenced by the first argument passed to `Function.invoke` of the passed object.
+Returns a function that calls the method referenced by **method** of **obj**.
 Any additional arguments passed to `Function.invoke` will be used as the default arguments to be passed to the given method by the generated function.
 Any arguments passed to the generated function beyond the first will be passed to the function it calls instead of passing the default arguments.

 	var now   = Function.invoke('now'),
 		first = Function.invoke(0,'a'),